Tri-State Investigations 330-788-9945

 Please read and print the following pages.
 The top portion explains the office changes that we had to make in conjunction with Covid-19.
 The bottom portion is the Waiver.
 Please print it off, fill it out and bring it with you.

 Our policies and procedures have changed.
-Unfortunately, our office hours will be limited for the time being as we adjust and reopen for business.
+Unfortunately, our office hours are still limited for the time being as we adjust and reopen for business.
 Our hours will change so please check our website for additional changes to hours and days of operation.
 As always feel free to call our office if needed at 330-788-9945.